contrivancecompanychicago/cosine-game-forum-harlowe/miscdocs/introduction.md

-Introduction: Some of what's new in 3.1
+Introduction 2: Some of what's new in 3.1

 Harlowe 3.1, ostensibly a minor release of Harlowe, nonetheless has a surprising amount of new features, which are summarised as follows: